Nation/World

 Residents are urged to use mosquito repellents, drain standing water around their homes, wear clothing that covers skin, and reschedule outdoor activities to avoid the hours between dusk and dawn.

 Symptoms of those infected with the virus can include fever, headache, vomiting, diarrhea, seizures, behavioral changes and drowsiness.
-There are no vaccines to prevent eastern equine encephalitis, nor is there a specific treatment.
+There are no vaccines to prevent eastern equine encephalitis in humans, nor is there a specific treatment.

 In 2019, there were 12 human cases of the virus in Massachusetts.
 Six people died.
 The next year, there were five human cases, with one death, according to the state health agency.